code-and-share/datafeed-backend/PROJECT_NOTES.md

   * Insert object :ok:
   * Insert phase
   * Get objects for phase from actual objects
-  * Insert path
+  * Insert path (phase id missing from page)
   * Get phases for path from actual phases
 * I want to be able to quickly update objects, phases and paths
+  * Get ids too, for saving later
-  * Update object :ok:
+  * Update object
   * Update phase
   * Get objects for phase from actual objects
   * Update path
   * Get phases for path from actual phases
 * I want to be able to quickly delete objects, phases and paths
   * Delete object :ok:
+  * Get ids too, for deleting the right one
   * Delete phase
   * Show objects that still exist but are no longer in phase
   * Delete path